-Because subjects sometimes do and sometimes do not learn at at each pair of p and $\mu$ I observe in the experiment, data that is aggregated over subjects rejects the predictions of Corollary 1, and thus the most flexible model of costly learning this paper studies that only imposes Assumption 1 and Assumption 2, if the cost function for information outcomes is assumed to be constant across rounds with the same prior belief.
-If the decision to GMI is ignored then, fixing either prior belief, aggregate demand changes in line with the predictions of both the representative DM version of the PS model and the heterogeneous DM version (Theorem 2 and Theorem 3 respectively) as is shown by Figure 4 in the Online Appendix.
+Because subjects sometimes do and sometimes do not learn (choose to GMI) at at each pair of p and μ I observe in the experiment, data that is aggregated over subjects rejects the predictions of Corollary 1 (see the next subsection for a more detailed discussion), and thus the most flexible model of costly learning this paper studies that only imposes Assumption 1 and Assumption 2, if the cost function for information outcomes is assumed to be constant across rounds with the same prior belief.
+This is not surprising since it is natural to think that subjects might have changes in their cost function for information over the course of the experiment due to factors such as fatigue.
+Though, as is discussed in the next subsection, incorporating fatigue into a model of costly learning is not sufficient for rationalizing the information decisions of many subjects.

+If the data on the decision to GMI is ignored and only the state and price dependant choice probabilities for option Y are considered then, fixing either prior belief, aggregate demand changes in line with the predictions of both the representative DM version of the PS model and the heterogeneous DM version (Theorem 2 and Theorem 3 respectively) as is shown by Figure 6 in the Online Appendix.
 Theorem 3 is still an important result, however, because it demonstrates that (i): aggregating over heterogeneous PS DMs can produce behvior that rejects the representative DM version of the PS model, and (ii): even if heterogeneous DMs are introduced the PS model still produces narrower predictions than the most general costly learning model introduced in Section 2.1 (see Theorem 1) and rules out that there is a state of the world where the chance of the risky option being selected increases when its price does, which one can argue is normatively appealing.